ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

            DW_AT_name("s")
            DW_AT_type(reference to S at 1$)
            DW_AT_location(expression=
-                DW_OP_breg5 (1) DW_OP_stack_value DW_OP_breg5 (2) DW_OP_stack_value
-                DW_OP_lit2 DW_OP_lit1 DW_OP_overlay
+                DW_OP_undefined
+		DW_OP_breg5 (1), DW_OP_lit0, DW_OP_lit2, DW_OP_overlay
+		DW_OP_breg5 (2), DW_OP_lit2, DW_OP_lit1, DW_OP_overlay
-                DW_OP_breg5 (3) DW_OP_lit3 DW_OP_lit1 DW_OP_overlay)
+		DW_OP_breg5 (3), DW_OP_lit3, DW_OP_lit1, DW_OP_overlay)

-*Note: this needs to be checked.
-I'm not sure that I have a clear understanding of how implicit storage works.
-Is the value widened to the size of a generic type.
-I'm not sure what "represented using the encoding and byte order of the value's type" means when it follows a DW_OP_breg5 (1).
-I would assume that would leave a 1-byte value on the top of the stack.
-However, the overlay specifies that it should take up two bytes and thus it would need to be implicitly widened.
-Also this expression seems weird to me because the implicit describes the entire structure rather than the members of the structure.
-What if the user tries to "p s.a" would the debugger be smart enough to take the implicit location of s and extract the a member from its implicit storage.
+*Note: This expression seems weird to me because the location describes the entire structure rather than the members of the structure.
+What if the user tries to "p s.a" would the debugger be smart enough to take the storage location of s and extract the a member from its storage.

+*FIXME: Add a more realistic example where a structure stays in memory while one of its members is promoted to a register -- where we can use the memory location as the base.

 ### Section D.13 Figure D.68 replace: